TALK TO SALES

 Conclusion

 Student loan repayment plans are a great addition to your employee benefits package.
-Whether you choose to offer them as a taxable or tax-free benefit, they'll help you attract and retain college graduates and improve overall productivity at your organization.
-When you make a difference in your employees' lives, they'll be more likely to stay at your organization in the long run.
+They'll help you attract and retain college graduates and enable them to be key, productive members of your organization.
+When you make a difference in your employees' lives, they'll be more likely to stay at your company long-term.

-Schedule a call with a personalized benefits advisor today to find out how you can create a custom education benefit through our WorkPerks software
+Schedule a call with a personalized benefits advisor today to find out how to create a personalized health benefit through an HRA

 3. https://www.law.cornell.edu/uscode/text/26/127